techism/techism-data/README.md

 File `techism-events.csv` contains a CSV export of the event data.

 File `techism-events.ipynb` is a Jupyter Notebook with some analysis and visualizations of the event data.
+View at <https://nbviewer.jupyter.org/github/techism/techism-data/blob/master/techism-events.ipynb>.